TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesEditors/Index.rst

 a system setup that does not match with the guidelines described here.

-.. index:: pair: Security guidelines; Backend users
+.. index:: pair: Security guidelines; Backend access
 .. _security-backend-access:

 Backend access